po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/01-Day/01-Day-LessonPlan.md

 * Explain that so far, we have been using variables to store a single value&mdash;like `"Hello, World"`, `5`, or `true`&mdash;and writing blocks of code that execute once.
 But that is not very efficient, especially when working with big data.

-* Stress that during today's class, we will think bigger!
+* Stress that during this unit, we will think bigger!
 JavaScript can handle billions of values.
 So, building on the JavaScript skills we've acquired so far, we will learn how to store multiple values in a single array, perform an action on all the values stored in a variable with just a few lines of code, and even write code blocks that we can reuse again and again.

 ### 19. Instructor Demo: Arrays (5 min)